middleware-labs/heroku-buildpack-middleware/README.md

 By default, the buildpack collects system metrics for the host machine running your Dyno.
 To disable host system metrics collection, set the `MW_AGENT_FEATURES_METRIC_COLLECTION` environment variable to `false` in your Heroku application configuration.

-**Note**: System metrics are not available for individual Dynos by enabling [log-runtime-metrics](https://devcenter.heroku.com/articles/log-runtime-metrics) is not supported.
+**Note**: System metrics are for not available individual Dynos in Heroku. [log-runtime-metrics](https://devcenter.heroku.com/articles/log-runtime-metrics) is not supported by the buildpack.

 ## Traces